Tech-at-DU/Magic-8Ball-Swift4/P2-New-Project/content.md

 As you learn to build apps in Xcode, you'll use many of these tools.
 Tools that you'll use commonly on a daily basis might include:

-- Source Code Editor: write and edit code
+- **Source Code Editor:** write and edit code
-- Interface Builder: build and visualize user interfaces (UI) without code
+- **Interface Builder:** build and visualize user interfaces (UI) without code
-- Debugger: test, catch and debug problems in your code
+- **Debugger:** test, catch and debug problems in your code
-- Compiler: helps you find mistakes in your code and offers "Fix-its" suggestions
+- **Compiler:** helps you find mistakes in your code and offers "Fix-its" suggestions
-- Assistant Editor: edit multiple files in Xcode side-by-side
+- **Assistant Editor:** edit multiple files in Xcode side-by-side
-- Simulator: test and run your app on a simulated iPhone on your computer
+- **Simulator:** test and run your app on a simulated iPhone on your computer

 We'll go through each of these tools more in-depth as we build our Magic 8-Ball.

 > [info]
-It's important to note, that Xcode contains many more tools than the ones mentioned here.
-We won't go over every Xcode tools in this tutorial, only the most important ones to give you and introduce to iOS development.
+Remember, Xcode contains many more tools that the ones listed above.
+In this tutorial, we limit our focus to learn about only the most important Xcode tools for building simple iOS apps.

 # Your First Xcode Project